Fiscal policy: Economic effects

 Keynesian theory posits that removing spending from the economy will reduce levels of aggregate demand and contract the economy, thus stabilizing prices.

-But economists still debate the effectiveness of fiscal stimulus.
+Another model commonly used to understand the impacts of fiscal policy is the Aggregate Demand - Aggregate Supply (AD-AS) model.
+It is similar to the IS-LM model but allows for the price level to vary, making it the superior model for a long-run analysis.
+Economists still debate the effectiveness of fiscal stimulus.
 The argument mostly centers on crowding out: whether government borrowing leads to higher interest rates that may offset the stimulative impact of spending.
 When the government runs a budget deficit, funds will need to come from public borrowing (the issue of government bonds), overseas borrowing, or monetizing the debt.
 When governments fund a deficit with the issuing of government bonds, interest rates can increase across the market, because government borrowing creates higher demand for credit in the financial markets.
 This decreases aggregate demand for goods and services, either partially or entirely offsetting the direct expansionary impact of the deficit spending, thus diminishing or eliminating the achievement of the objective of a fiscal stimulus.
 Neoclassical economists generally emphasize crowding out while Keynesians argue that fiscal policy can still be effective, especially in a liquidity trap where, they argue, crowding out is minimal.